agilesix/shai-hulud-response/MANUAL_RUN.md

 | `SKIP_IF_ON_BATTERY` | false | Skip scan when on battery power |
 | `SCAN_DIRS` | `/Users` (macOS) or `C:\Users` (Windows) | Directories to scan |

+---

 ## Notes

 - The scanner automatically backgrounds itself when run normally
-- Results are sent to the webhook asynchronously
+- Results are sent to the webhook asynchronously (Production Mode only)
 - The scanner uses reduced CPU priority to avoid impacting system performance
 - Test-case directories are automatically excluded from scanning
 - The IOC list is downloaded fresh on each run from GitHub
+- Local Testing Mode doesn't require any secrets or webhook configuration